-Jim Hoyle, based in Greensboro, NC. uses the camera as a means of self-expression.
+Jim Hoyle, based in Greensboro, NC, uses the camera as a means of self-expression.
 His work "exists solely for the joy of creating it."
 His stunning exhibition series brings together the three subjects he is most inspired by - the outdoors, still-life, and the nude.

 Katie Purnell of Columbia is an internationally published portrait, lifestyle, and fine art photographer.
-Her current work continued on Page 23 continued from Page 22 explores the presence of color and light and the surprising weight of small experiences.
+Her current work explores the presence of color and light and the surprising weight of small experiences.